 - Disability Employment Services

-- Community Development Programme on the Department of Employment website
+- Community Development Programme on the Department of Jobs and Small Business website

 You can meet your mutual obligation requirements by doing at least 30 hours per fortnight of:

 - approved voluntary work

 - a mix of these

 If you want to do voluntary work you need to talk to us about it.
 We must agree the work is suitable for you.

 If you’re the person responsible for looking after a child under 16, your mutual obligation requirements are more flexible.

 If it’s hard to look for work because you’re sick or injured, we may reduce your mutual obligation requirements for a while.

 You need to give us a medical certificate that says why you’re unfit to work for 8 hours or more a week.
 You can do this through your Centrelink online account.